Mihail-Iliev13/Jungle-Survival/README.md

 Project purpose:
 + To create console based survival game where user can choose from predefined heroes and then make decisions about their actions.

-+First game will ask player to choose one of heroes and name it.
++First game will ask player to choose one of the heroes and name it.

 +Game will automatically generate Items to be used or equipped and Enemies to fight.